Murad Qureshi

-Murad Qureshi (মুরাদ কোরেশী; born 27 May 1965) is a British Labour and Co-operative Party politician, and a former Member of the London Assembly.
+Murad Qureshi (মুরাদ কোরেশী; born 27 May 1965) is a British former Labour and Co-operative Party politician, and a former Member of the London Assembly.

 Early life and education

-Qureshi was born in Greater Manchester, but he was brought up in Westminster, London, where his parents moved in July 1965.
+Qureshi was born in Greater Manchester, in north-west England, but he was brought up in Westminster, London, where his parents moved in July 1965.
 He attended Quintin Kynaston School and graduated from the University of East Anglia with a degree in Development Studies in 1987, before undertaking an MSc in Environmental Economics at University College London, which he completed in 1993.

 Qureshi is of Bangladeshi descent, and comes from a politically active family: his late father Mushtaq Qureshi was a Labour Party councillor in the City of Westminster and was a freedom fighter in the Bangladesh War of Liberation.
 His youngest sister, Papya Qureshi, was also a councillor in Westminster.

 Career

 Before becoming an Assembly Member, he worked in Housing and Regeneration for 15 years, helping establish housing associations and co-ops in the East End.

 He was an Executive Committee member of SERA from 1994 to 2000 and a former board member of BRAC U.K, an international NGO seeking to alleviate poverty and empower the poor.

-Qureshi was Jeremy Corbyn's successor as Chair of Stop the War Coalition, standing down at the 2021 AGM.
+In 2018 it was reported that Jeremy Corbyn had intended to propose Qureshi for a peerage.